Bag0niku/Surfs_up/README.md

 hawaii.sqlite contains temperature and precipitation data for 9 weather stations across the island of Ouahu, Hawaii from January 1, 2010 to August 23, 2017.
 I took my initial data exploration and analysis from the climate_analysis.ipynb file and turned it into an API with python's Flask framework.
 If you have Flask installed you can run app.py to see the API in action.

 ## Challenge
 While Most of the analysis was conducted only on the last year of available data.
 I did combine every month of june into it's own table and did the same with December.
-Comparing the two months together the first point noticed is that there is not much difference between the 2.
+Comparing the two months together the first point noticed is that there is not much difference between the two.
  - Junes temperatures are only slightly higher than December
    - 25%, 50%, 75% and Maximum data points are between 2-4 degrees apart.
    - The average is 3 degrees apart.